MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/pipeline-artifacts.md

 When an artifact name is specified:

-1. Only files for this artifact are downloaded.
-If this artifact does not exist, the task will fail.
+1. Only files for that specific artifact are downloaded.
+If the artifact does not exist, the task will fail.

-2. Unless the specified download path is absolute, a folder with the same name as the artifact is created under the download path, and the artifact's files are placed in it.

-3. File matching patterns are evaluated relative to the root of the artifact.
+1. File matching patterns are evaluated relative to the root of the artifact.
 For example, the pattern `*.jar` matches all files with a `.jar` extension at the root of the artifact.

-For example, to download all `*.js` from the artifact `WebApp`:
+The following example illustrates how to download all `*.js` from an artifact `WebApp`:

 # [YAML](#tab/yaml)